Localize messages in broadcasts and newsletters

 Add languages to your newsletter

 5. Draft your Default message.
 This message should act as a “template” for your other languages.
+It will be the fallback if your customers do not have a language attribute set.

 A newsletter with multiple languages